vithun97/Stock-Market-Real-Time-Data-Processing-Engine-using-Kafka---Data-Engineering-Project/README.md

-# Stock Market Kafka Real Time Data Engineering Project
+# Stock Market Kafka Real Time Data Processing Engine using Kafka - Data Engineering Project

 ## Introduction
 In this project, I executed an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.

-Where in I used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL(Completed this project under the guidance of Darshil Parmar)
+Where in I used different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL

 ## Architecture
 <img src="Architecture.jpg">